 Paul gained an Emerging England cap in July 1998 despite being 34-years-old which he followed up with a try on his debut for the full England team against France in October.
 However, in 2000 Paul converted to Wales for the World Cup and played in four of their five games, scoring against Lebanon.
 Paul also appeared for England in the World Nines in 1995.
 He also played once for Leeds Tykes, and played previously for Hunslet and Hull FC after converting from rugby union with Bradford and Bingley.
 He made 57 appearances for Hull after signing for them in August 1993, scoring 27 tries.
 He moved onto Hunslet in April 1996 and scored 13 tries in 12 appearances before signing for Leeds.

-The Rhinos were finally victorious on 2nd August in 2003 when they defeated Hull in their first visit to the KC Stadium.
+ON THIS DAY in 2003 the Rhinos defeated Hull in their first visit to the KC Stadium.
 Rhinos produced one of their best performances of the season to win 26-12 with tries from McGuire, Cummins and Poching and seven goals in a man of the match performance from Kevin Sinfield.
 The home try was scored by Graeme Horne and Cooke kicked four goals.

 The Rhinos went ahead through Kylie Leuluai before Matt King crossed for Warrington just before half-time.